 A "standalone" file implements a minimum set of functionality in such a way

-that it can be copied into another package. use_standalone()
+that it can be copied into another package. use_standalone() makes it easy

 to get such a file into your own repo.